shikaan/x86-64-asm-intro/docs/01-hello-world.md

   ;
   ; syscall expects the first argument in rdi.
 The file descriptor identifying stdout is 1 mov rdi, 1
   ; rsi is the register for the second argument.
-We pass the message to print there mov rsi, msg
+We mov the message to print there mov rsi, msg
   ; rdx is the register for the third argument.
 This is simply the count of chars we want to print. mov rdx, 14